Oooorca/slpTransformer_ViM/README.md

 ### 1. Dataset Preparation

+1. Download part of the SHHS dataset, not for training, just to generate feature for OOD detection.
-- Download the sc and st data from the SleepEDF dataset and organize them into a 'meta' folder.
+2. Download the sc and st data from the SleepEDF dataset，and organize them into a 'meta' folder.

 ### 2. Running SleepTransformer